My Search for the Perfect Note-Taking Solution

 And so right now, I’m writing this blog post in Bear.
 Earlier this week, I just finished exporting my notes for the umpteenth time from Evernote and importing them into Bear, but did not delete anything, because I’m afraid I’ll be back.

 Is there a solution you know of that meets all of my requirements?
 If so, please let me know!
-I can be reached most easily via Matrix, or on Mastodon.
+I can be reached most easily on Mastodon.